The Bankrate promise

-If you are at fault, in addition to having to pay all of the penalties that result from getting caught driving without insurance, you will also have to compensate for all damages resulting from the accident, which can cost thousands of dollars.
+If you are at fault, in addition to being financially responsible for the penalties that result from getting caught driving without insurance, you will also have to cover the resulting damages from the accident, which could cost several hundred or even thousands of dollars.

 Frequently asked questions

 Driving without insurance can cost you money, but providing false insurance information is considered a criminal act and can result in up to $10,000 in fines and one to five years in jail.

 Kentucky drivers pay an average of $2,124 for full coverage and $678 for minimum coverage.
 Although the average Kentucky insurance rates are higher than the national average of $2,014 for full coverage, every driver’s premiums are unique.
 Factors like location, driving record, insurance history and vehicle type all impact premium rates.
 It’s usually a good idea to shop around and compare providers and speak with a licensed insurance agent to find the best rates for you.